-International Relations students enrolled in the Cross-Border International Relations (CBIR) and Russian and European Studies (RES) Master’s Programmes in the Faculty of Management, University of Tampere, have completed a set of interesting research projects for their Master’s Theses.
+International Relations students enrolled in the Cross-Border International Relations (CBIR) in the University of Tampere, have completed a set of interesting research projects for their Master’s Theses.
 The theses are original pieces of research exploring a broad spectrum of topics in International Relations, European Studies and World Politics.

 Iuliia Gataulina’s Master’s Thesis Translating Gender Equality: Nordic Initiatives in the Russian Context examines the domestication of Nordic gender equality models in the Russian context.
 Gataulina examines two specific cases in her research: Firstly, cooperation between the Nordic Council of Ministers and St. Petersburg city authorities and, secondly, a project called Eve’s Ribs where Russian activists cooperate with Nordic (in this case Finnish) participants.
 Gataulina’s research question is whether and how policy transfer and domestication of transnational models takes place.
 The question stems from a dual theoretical background of a postcolonial critique of universality of knowledge and the concept of domestication.
 The theoretical model suggests that policies coming from the ‘outside’ are never adopted as such.
 Thus, the sometimes implicit understanding of ‘Western’ models as being better or ‘universally applicable’ needs to give way to contextualization.

 Gataulina finds out that a transfer of ideas on gender equality does indeed take place in the examined cases.
 Yet, such transfer is more difficult when it comes to the methods of activism due to the different contexts.
 Gataulina also argues that policy transfer should not be examined only nationally but also regionally.
 There are notable differences especially between St. Petersburg and other parts of Russia, not to mention Russia in general.